mehrdad-bt/STM32F407-LVGL/README.md

-added Uart and Command Parsing and Show animation/text when uart connects
+added back up battery and date and time